sparkapi/spark_api/README.md

-flexmls API
+Spark API
 =====================
-A Ruby wrapper for the flexmls REST API.
+A Ruby wrapper for the Spark REST API.
 Loosely based on ActiveResource to provide models to interact with remote services.

 Documentation
 -------------
-For full information on the API, see [http://www.flexmls.com/developers/](http://www.flexmls.com/developers/)
+For full information on the API, see [http://sparkplatform.com/docs/overview/api](http://sparkplatform.com/docs/overview/api)

 Installation
 ---------
-    gem install flexmls_api
+    gem install spark_api

 Usage Examples
 ------------------------